I like to experiment with different techniques and I have tried adding some colour to some pen and ink drawings that I have drawn previously.

 I have decided to have another go at painting the same photograph of St Ives but using a different style!

-I was quite pleased with how my painting of Venice turned out using a stippling method.
-I felt drawing the buildings in the background in the ink gave it some structure, then when I added the watercolour paint I didn’t need to worry too about the detail, as it was already there.
+My painting of Venice turned out well using a stippling method.
+By drawing the buildings in ink, the background were given a solid structure.
+Then when I added the watercolour paint and I didn’t need to worry too much about the detail, as it was already there.

 So I decided to paint St Ives using the same pen and ink method, only this time not using stippling but using my lovely old ink pens.
 Dipping in the pen regularly into the ink gives a different vibrancy as the pen stroke is not consistent.
 I am still struggling get the depth of field correct, with the boats in the water, but hey I am not going to worry about that too much!

 Next stop add some colour.
-I am quite happy with the sky, so now just need to work on the foreground sea but already I prefer it to the other one, which is shown at the bottom of this page.
+I am quite happy with the sky, so now just need to work on the foreground sea.
+I already prefer it to the other one, which is shown below.

 My second version of the St Ives painting is now complete, my aim was to give more definition to the background of the buildings of St Ives.
 However I am not sure how well it works, which one do you prefer?